 - Absence of other diseases associated with unconjugated hyperbilirubinemia

-- Adequate renal function: creatinine clearance (by Cockcroft Gault formula) greater than or equal to 50 mL/min.
+- Adequate renal function: creatinine less than 1.5 mg/dL OR creatinine clearance (by Cockcroft Gault formula) greater than or equal to 50 mL/min.

 - Must have serum albumin > 2.5 mg/dL without intravenous supplementation